redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

 .. note::

-    if you don't have **bower** installed, you can download the AlphaLemon CMS Sandbox and grab the **components** folder from the package **web** directory, and then copy it into your application's web folder.
+    if you don't have **bower** installed, you can download the RedKite CMS Sandbox and grab the **components** folder from the package **web** directory, and then copy it into your application's web folder.